 American Hockey League Announces Schedule Change

 SPRINGFIELD, Mass. ...
-The American Hockey League today announced that due to league COVID-19 protocols affecting the Syracuse Crunch, their game scheduled for Wednesday, Feb.
-24, against the Rochester Americans has been rescheduled for Monday, Mar.
-1, at 4 p.m.
-ET.
+The American Hockey League today announced that due to league COVID-19 protocols affecting the Iowa Wild, their game scheduled for tonight against the Texas Stars (AHL Game #69) in Cedar Park, Texas, has been postponed.

 • Discuss this story on the American Hockey League message board...